DitzyKat/DitzyKat/README.md

 If you do have a problem with us, please tell us!
 We won't know what we did wrong if you don't tell us :[ </p>

 <p align="center">If I'm talking to someone, please don't immediately assume we're friends, we might just be chatting!
 If they are a bad person, just shoot me a whisper, thank you.</p>

+<p align="center">I do not harass people.
+If you bother me I'll likely just mute you, or hide if its severe.</p>